Mohammed bin Salman: Human rights

-In August 2019, Loujain al-Hathloul's brother Walid informed that his sister was offered release on denying the human rights abuses committed against her in Saudi prison.
+In August 2019, Loujain al-Hathloul's brother Walid informed the media that his sister was offered release on the condition that she deny the human rights abuses committed against her in Saudi prison.
 Walid wrote on Twitter that the Saudi state security laid a proposal for Loujain to sign a document and appear on camera to deny that she had been tortured and sexually harassed in jail.
 He stated that Loujain mentioned to the family that she had been whipped, beaten, electrocuted in a chair, and harassed by masked men, who would wake her up in the middle of the night to shout threats at her in cell.
 Walid also tweeted that Loujain refused the offer proposed by Saudi authorities and "immediately ripped the document".

 In response to foreign criticism and women's rights activism, Mohammed has implemented modest reforms to improve women's rights in Saudi Arabia.
 In September 2017, he implemented the women to drive movement's multi-decade demand to lift the ban on female drivers.
 He legislated against some elements of Saudi Arabia's Wali system, also a topic of a decades-long campaign by women's rights activists.
 In response to the Saudi anti male-guardianship campaign, the Saudi government enacted a law that allows women above 21 years old to obtain passports and travel abroad without needing the permission of their male guardians.
 In February 2018, it became legally possible for Saudi women to open their own business without a male's permission.
 According to the Saudi Information Ministry, as of March 2018, mothers in Saudi Arabia became authorised to retain immediate custody of their children after divorce without having to file any lawsuits.

 In February 2017, Saudi Arabia appointed its first woman to head the Saudi Stock Exchange.

 Arrest of Muhammad bin Nayef

-Former Saudi crown prince Muhammad bin Nayef was arrested on 6 March 2020, along with his half-brother Nawwaf bin Nayef and King Salman's brother Prince Ahmed bin Abdulaziz.
+Muhammad bin Nayef was arrested on 6 March 2020, along with his half-brother Nawwaf bin Nayef and King Salman's brother Ahmed bin Abdulaziz.
 The three princes were charged with treason.
 The Saudi government claimed the princes were trying to overthrow Mohammed bin Salman.

 Accusations of poisoning attempt against King Abdullah

 In 2021, the former Saudi intelligence official Saad al-Jabri said in an interview with CBS that Mohammed bin Salman mentioned to Interior Minister Muhammad bin Nayef Al Saud plans to kill King Abdullah in 2014.
-This would allow then-crown prince Salman bin Abdulaziz, Prince Mohammed's father, to take the throne.
+This would allow Mohammed's father to take the throne.
 Al-Jabri has called Mohammed "a psychopath, killer ... with infinite resources, who poses threat to his people, to the Americans and to the planet".
-The prince has rejected all allegations; the Saudi embassy called al-Jabri "a discredited former government official with a long history of [fabrication]".
+Mohammed has rejected all allegations; the Saudi embassy called al-Jabri "a discredited former government official with a long history of [fabrication]".